meghnakshk/Analytics-Portfolio/critique-by-design.md

 ### female, mid 20's
 - *Can you tell me what you think this is?*
-  Shows how united states earnings compare against earnings and income-tax compares with countries in the world.
+  Shows how united states earnings and income-tax compares with countries in the world.

 - *Can you describe to me what this is telling you?*
   Switzerland has the highest net wage earnings as well as gross wage earnings, netherlands has highest but lower net wage, United states lowest amongst all of them.